Generating spectral dental panoramic images from single energy computed tomography volumes: Results

 The basis material images from the experimental system are shown in fig. \ref{fig_panExp}.
 The maxilla, the mandible, and the teeth are the dominant features in the dentin image (a).
 The soft tissue image (b) is quite homogeneous, with the air gaps, especially the upper respiratory tract being the dominant features.
 The air gaps not being part of the respiratory tract are again highlighted by the dashed ellipses.
 In the experimental image \ref{fig_panExp}, these gaps stand out more prominently, although the smaller gap overlapping with the lower nasal cavity limits its visibility.

 Figure \ref{fig_panExp} is similar to what was described in a previous work \cite{somerkivi2023spectral}.
 The most notable difference is the presence of the upper respiratory tract in the soft tissue image.
 Note that the images of this work are left-right flipped, unlike the image in the previous work.
-Dentin was considered to be a good basis material in the previous work, so it was kept the same in this work (instead of using cortical bone as in the synthetic image).
+Dentin was considered to be a good basis material in the previous work, so it was kept the same in this work.
+The calibration of the panoramic system, including the results of the test decomposition and noise considerations are discussed in detail in a previous work \cite{somerkivi2023spectral}.

 There are some differences in features between the bone component in figures \ref{fig_panSim} and \ref{fig_panExp}.
 The mean line integral length of fig.3 (a) is lower than fig. 4 (a).
 The overlap from the mandible from the other side has locally very large values in fig. \ref{fig_panSim}, however.
 This is why the windowing is wider in fig. \ref{fig_panSim} (a) than in fig. \ref{fig_panExp} (a).
 In fig. \ref{fig_panSim} (a), the contrast between the body and the base of the mandible is more prominent than in \ref{fig_panExp} (a).